zmitchell/tinkering.xyz/content/flake-from-scratch.md

 $ nix develop
 error: flake 'path:/Users/zmitchell/code/rust_flake' does not provide attribute 'devShells.aarch64-darwin.default', 'devShell.aarch64-darwin', 'packages.aarch64-darwin.default' or 'defaultPackage.aarch64-darwin'
 ```
-Back to the "no devShell" error again.
-I guess it's time to learn what that's all about.
+That's a new error!
+Let's figure out what these `devShell.<something>.default` and `packages.<something>.default` things are about.
 The [`nix develop` reference][nix_develop_reqs] says that when you call `nix develop` it tries to find these output attributes
 - `devShells.<system>.default`
 - `packages.<system>.default`
 where `<system>` is something like `aarch64-darwin` or `x86_64-linux` and corresponds to your system architecture and operating system.

-Ok, I can get behind creating an attribute called `devShells.aarch64-darwin.default`, but what should its value be?
+I can get behind creating an attribute called `devShells.aarch64-darwin.default`, but what should we assign to it?
 Strangely I haven't been able to find a good reference on this.
 I was expecting to find something along the lines of "`devShells.${system}` expects an attribute set containing the attributes X, Y, and Z", but I never found anything like that.

 ## Building a development shell
 From reading a bunch of blog posts and examples it seems like you create a shell using the `mkShell` built-in function.
 Looking for documentation on this led me down a rabbit hole.
 I found much of what follows at this [Nixpkgs Manual page][nixpkgs_manual_rehosted], which is as it turns out isn't the official page even though it comes up first in my search results.
 You can find the [official Nixpkgs Manual][nixpkgs_manual_official] without much trouble if you know that it exists.
 Anyway, back to business.

-In pre-flakes Nix, each Nix build is done in the context of the ["standard environment"][stdenv] or `stdenv`, which is the most basic requirements for building software packages plus whatever you bring into scope with your Nix package.
-The standard environment consists of a Bash shell, `make`, `gcc`, etc. The full list of tools is [here][stdenv_tools].
-The `stdenv` package also provides some functions for performing builds, namely `mkDerivation`.
+Nix provides what it calls the ["standard environment"][stdenv] or `stdenv`, which is what Nix considers to be the bare minimum for building software.
+Whether this is _really_ the bare minimum for building software is debatable, it's certainly a very C-centric way of building software.
+The standard environment consists of a Bash shell, `make`, `gcc`, etc (full list [here][stdenv_tools]) and some Nix functions like `mkShell` and `mkDerivation`.

 It turns out that `mkShell` is a specialized version of `mkDerivation`, so the inputs to `mkShell` are the inputs to `mkDerivation` plus some shell-specific extras such as options to set the shell prompt, commands to execute before entering the shell, etc. You can read all about `mkShell` [here][mkshell] and its inputs [here][mkshell_attributes].
 The `mkDerivation` function looks for an input called `buildInputs`, which contains a list of dependencies needed for building your package (this isn't the whole story regarding dependencies, but I'm reserving that story for another post).
 For the moment let's just say we have no dependencies.